Charles Mok

 Between 2012 to 2020, Charles served two terms as an elected member of the Legislative Council in Hong Kong, representing the Information Technology (IT) sector.
 He served alternatively as chair and vice chair of the Information Technology and Broadcasting Panel from 2016 to 2020, as the ranking representative on technology-related public policies.
 As a lawmaker, Charles was a champion for privacy, open data, freedom of expression, cybersecurity, innovation and entrepreneurship, and a vocal critic of surveillance and censorship.
 After leaving the legislature, he founded Tech for Good Asia, a regional Asian initiative for businesses and civil societies to jointly harness the positive powers of digital technologies.

-Charles co-founded the Hong Kong Chapter of Internet Society and was its Founding Chair in 2006.
-He was a director of the Hong Kong Internet Registration Corporation (HKIRC), the administrator of the ".hk" ccTLD (2002-2004).
+Charles' journey with the Internet Society began when he co-founded the Internet Society Hong Kong in 2006 as its founding chair.
+He was also a director of the Hong Kong Internet Registration Corporation (HKIRC), the administrator of the ".hk" ccTLD (2002-2004).
 Regionally, he was also elected to serve as the chair of the Asian, Australasian and Pacific Islands Regional At-Large Organizations (APRALO) of ICANN (2011-2012), contributing to the region’s Internet governance leadership.
 In these capacities, he advanced a number of initiatives and events, including the Hong Kong Internet Governance Forum (HKIGF, since 2010), INET Asia 2010, APRICOT-APAN 2011, Internet Hall of Fame 2014, and served in the preparatory executive committee for the establishment of Creative Commons Hong Kong (2008).
-Currently he is a member of the Multi-Stakeholders Steering Group (MAG) of the Asia Pacific Regional Internet Governance Forum (APrIGF).
-He is also a proud supporter and advisor to the Girls Go Tech Program of the Women's Foundation of Hong Kong, promoting STEM education to female students, since 2016.
+He was also a proud supporter and advisor to the Girls Go Tech Program of the Women's Foundation of Hong Kong, promoting STEM education to female students, between 2016 and 2020.

 Image credit: © Irene van Kessel